 Archive | Motivation

-Life and Death Leadership
+Life and death leadership

 Is tearing up a bird’s nest an act of cruelty or kindness?
 Last year my wife and I noticed a couple of birds flying up to the dryer exhaust vent above the kitchen window.
 My wife correctly guessed that they were building a nest so I went outside to check it out.
 After I came […]